ClintH/ixfx-demos/ml/pose/README.md

 ## BlazePose

-BlazePose offers a more key points than MoveNet and PoseNet, allowing for more precise tracking and additionally provides points in 3D space.
+BlazePose offers more key points than MoveNet and PoseNet, allowing for more precise tracking and additionally provides points in 3D space.

 BlazePose has 'lite', 'full' and 'heavy' modes, set via `settings.blazePose.modelType`.
 * _lite:_ least accurate, but the model is more lightweight (in terms of download and memory)